-6.6 Effects of Misappropriation
+7.6 Effects of Misappropriation

 So far, we have left out for what other purposes the misappropriated R&D subsidies have been used.
 However, from a public welfare perspective, it matters whether the money is invested in other productive uses or spent on private consumption.
 To gain a deeper understanding of the potential welfare effects, we do two exercises.
-First, we compare noncompliers with non-treated firms (excluding compliers) and examine the effects of the occurrence of misappropriation M. According to our argument for the exclusion restriction of the CACE, misappropriated grants should have no effect on R&D expenditures.
+First, we compare noncompliers with non-treated firms (excluding compliers) and examine the effects of the occurrence of misappropriation M. According to our argument regarding the exclusion restriction of the CACE, misappropriated grants should have no effect on R&D expenditures.
 However, if misappropriated grants are instead used for physical investments, we expect to find a direct effect on net fixed assets and potential indirect effects on other outcomes, such as employment, sales, and labor productivity.
 Table 8 reports our findings that indirectly confirm our exclusion restriction, as M does neither significantly affect R&D expenditures nor patents.
-But the results suggest that firms use at least part of the misappropriated funds for investments that increase sales and also labor productivity.
+But the results suggest that firms use at least part of the misappropriated funds for investments that increase sales.
 Interestingly, firms that misappropriate R&D subsidies keep significantly higher investment levels in the longer run, which is likely to be the result of short-term increases in sales.
-However, sustained sales growth in the long run goes hand in hand with employment growth, which eats up productivity gains.
+However, while sales and employment growth (weakly) sustain in the long run, there are again no short- or long-term signs of productivity growth.